Calvin Coolidge: Civil rights

-According to one biographer, Coolidge was "devoid of racial prejudice", but rarely took the lead on civil rights.
+According to one biographer, Coolidge was "devoid of racial prejudice", but he rarely took the lead on civil rights.
 Coolidge disliked the Ku Klux Klan and no Klansman is known to have received an appointment from him.
-In the 1924 presidential election his opponents (Robert La Follette and John Davis), and his running mate Charles Dawes, often attacked the Klan but Coolidge avoided the subject.
-During his administration, lynchings of African-Americans decreased and millions of people left the Ku Klux Klan.
+In the 1924 presidential election, his opponents, Robert La Follette and John Davis, and his running mate, Charles Dawes, often attacked the Klan, but Coolidge avoided the subject.

+Due to Coolidge's failure to condemn the Klan, some African-American leaders such as former assistant attorney general William Henry Lewis endorsed Davis.
+Davis got little of the black vote outside Indiana, where Klan control of the Indiana Republican Party caused many blacks to vote Democratic.
+It is estimated that over 90% of non-Indiana blacks voted for Coolidge.

+Secretary of Commerce Herbert Hoover was accused of running forced labor camps for African Americans during the Great Mississippi Flood of 1927, which led more African Americans to vote Democratic when Hoover was the Republican presidential nominee in 1928 and 1932.
+During Coolidge's administration, lynchings of African-Americans decreased and millions of people left the Ku Klux Klan.

-Coolidge spoke in favor of the civil rights of African Americans, saying in his first State of the Union address that their rights were "just as sacred as those of any other citizen" under the U.S. Constitution and that it was a "public and a private duty to protect those rights."
+Coolidge spoke in favor of African Americans' civil rights, saying in his first State of the Union address that their rights were "just as sacred as those of any other citizen" under the U.S. Constitution and that it was a "public and a private duty to protect those rights".